RESPIRATORY DISEASE

 Give the numbers of new cases of lung cancer in U.S. men and women expected this year.
 Explain how rates are changing, and why.
 Describe the risk factors for lung cancer, mentioning the importance of cigaret smoking, industrial exposure, radon in the home, and indoor air pollution.

 Barney Rubble Explain how and why pathologists subclassify lung cancers.
-Recognize each of the nine members of the WHO-1999 classification:
+Be generally familiar with the unsatisfactory WHO-2004 classification:

 Tell how bronchogenic carcinomas present.
 Describe the various paraneoplastic syndromes seen with lung cancer, especially the hypercalcemia syndromes and the small cell undifferentiated carcinoma syndromes.